123WaxRing, for jewelry wax ring models.

 - 16 wax disks

-The Adapter for Sherline machines just mentioned is available for EUR 48.00
+The Adapter for Sherline machines was available for EUR 48.00 [no longer available ! ]

-Additional wax disks are available as well, in sets of 16 assorted disks.
-Such set is priced EUR 48.00
+Additional wax disks were available as well, in sets of 16 assorted disks.

 We do not offer extra cutters: these are available at www.bitsbits.com and buying them via us only would make them more expensive.
 The cutter in the 123WaxRing kit is a Bits&Bits "profile tool", type 815-PR20.004 (diam 1/8", length 1.5", included angle 20 degr, tip diam 0.004").